Wandalen/wTools/module/move/unilang/spec.md

     deactivate Routine
     Interpreter-->>CLI: Returns final Result
     deactivate Interpreter
-    CLI->>User: Displays formatted output or error
+    CLI->>User: Displays "Result: 30"
 ```

-### 12. Interpreter / Execution Engine

-It is recommended that the Interpreter, an internal `unilang` component, be responsible for:
-1.  **Routine Invocation:** Retrieving and calling the `Routine` linked to a `VerifiedCommand`.
-2.  **Context Preparation:** Preparing and passing the `ExecutionContext` to the `Routine`.
-3.  **Result Handling:** Receiving the `Result` from the `Routine` and passing it to the active `Modality`.
-4.  **Sequential Execution:** Executing commands from a `;;` sequence in order.

-### 13. Crate-Specific Responsibilities
+### 12. Crate-Specific Responsibilities

-*   **`unilang` (Core Framework):** Recommended to be the central orchestrator, implementing the `CommandRegistry`, `SemanticAnalyzer`, `Interpreter`, and all core data structures.
+*   **`unilang` (Core Framework):** Recommended to be the central orchestrator, implementing the `CommandRegistry`, `SemanticAnalyzer`, `Interpreter`, `Pipeline`, and all core data structures.
-*   **`unilang_parser` (Parser):** Recommended to be the dedicated lexical and syntactic analyzer, implementing Section 4 of this specification.
+*   **`unilang_parser` (Parser):** Recommended to be the dedicated lexical and syntactic analyzer.
+It should be stateless and have no knowledge of command definitions.
-*   **`unilang_meta` (Macros):** Recommended to provide procedural macros for a simplified developer experience at compile-time.
+*   **`unilang_meta` (Macros):** Recommended to provide procedural macros for a simplified, compile-time developer experience.

 ---
 ## Part III: Project & Process Governance
 *This part of the specification defines the project's goals, scope, and the rules governing its development process.*

-### 14. Project Management (Goals, Scope, Metrics)

-#### 14.1.
-Goals
-The core goals of `unilang` are to provide a framework for command-line utilities that is Consistent, Discoverable, Flexible, Extensible, Efficient, Interoperable, Robust, and Secure.

-#### 14.2.
-Out of Scope
-The `unilang` framework is responsible for the command interface, not the business logic itself.
-The following are explicitly out of scope:
-*   Transactional Guarantees for command sequences.
-*   Inter-command state management beyond the `ExecutionContext`.
-*   The business logic implementation inside a `Routine`.

-#### 14.3.
-Success Metrics
+### 13. Project Goals & Success Metrics
-*   **Performance:** The p99 latency for resolving a command `FullName` in a registry of 100,000 static commands **must** be less than 1 millisecond.
+*   **Primary Goal:** To create a stable, performant, and ergonomic framework for building multi-modal command-line utilities in Rust that allows developers to define a command interface once and deploy it everywhere with zero-overhead for static commands.
+*   **Success Metric 1 (Performance):** The framework **must** meet all performance NFRs defined in Section 5, verified by the project's benchmark suite.
-*   **Adoption:** The framework is considered successful if it is used to build at least three distinct `utility1` applications with different modalities.
+*   **Success Metric 2 (Adoption):** The framework is considered successful if it is used to build at least three distinct `utility1` applications with different modalities within 12 months of the v1.0 release.

-#### 14.4.
-Open Questions
-1.  **Custom Type Registration:** What is the API and process for an `Integrator` to define a new custom `Kind` and register its associated parsing and validation logic with the framework?

-### 15. Deliverables
+### 14. Deliverables

 Upon completion, the project will deliver the following artifacts:

 1. The published `unilang` Rust crate on crates.io.
 2. The published `unilang_parser` Rust crate on crates.io.
 3. The published `unilang_meta` Rust crate on crates.io.
-4. A comprehensive set of examples in the source code repository.
+4. A compiled WebAssembly (`.wasm`) package and associated JavaScript bindings for the core framework, enabling client-side execution.
+5. Full access to the source code repository, including all examples and benchmarks.
-5. Generated API documentation hosted on docs.rs.
+6. Generated API documentation hosted on docs.rs for all public crates.

+### 15. Open Questions
+1.  **Custom Type Registration:** What is the API and process for an `Integrator` to define a new custom `Kind` and register its associated parsing and validation logic with the framework?
+2.  **Plugin System:** What would a formal plugin system look like, allowing third-party crates to provide `unilang` commands to a host application?

 ### 16. Core Principles of Development

 #### 16.1.
 Single Source of Truth
-The project's Git repository **must** be the absolute single source of truth for all project-related information, including specifications, documentation, and source code.
+The project's Git repository **must** be the absolute single source of truth for all project-related information.
+This includes specifications, documentation, source code, configuration files, and architectural diagrams.

 #### 16.2.
 Documentation-First Development
 All changes to the system's functionality or architecture **must** be documented in the relevant specification files *before* implementation begins.